parkerhutchinson/stereo-resume/README.md

 * Python 3.x web development in the popular Django CMS Framework.
 * Work in house with product team to deliver feature requests and squash bugs.
 * Convert the desktop presence into a functioning mobile experience.
-* Work with the Heroku CI server for daily / tri-weekly deployments.
+* Work with the Heroku CI server for daily deployments.
 * Create a unified application experience through atomic design.